dalguete/e9ter/README.md

 * Mac Users, please follow the directions set here https://docs.docker.com/installation/mac/ on how to install them all.
 You'll need Virtualbox too.

+  You'll also need to update some packages to latest versions, to have a complete experience.
+All can be done by using Homebrew.
+Next, what you'll need to install:

+	* Bash >=4 OS X - Follow this guide http://johndjameson.com/blog/updating-your-shell-with-homebrew/ to enable it.
+	* Coreutils >=8 OS X - `brew install coreutils` to enable it.
+	* getopt >=1.1.6 OS X - `brew install gnu-getopt` to enable it.

 * Linux Users, you can find installtion steps info here https://docs.docker.com/installation/.
 Search for you distro/version and enjoy.